Meet the Team

 Liam Crossley

-He is a level 3 personal trainer and top amateur UK bodybuilder.
+I am also a level 3 personal trainer and top amateur UK bodybuilder.

 I love working with new people all the time.
 I find it very rewarding to see the progress and success of my clients and others I help coach.'Reasons for joining the Lukes Lads’ team?
 Honestly, curiosity.
 Not in the sense to be nosey, more so to know what it mental health feels like to others We are all affected in different ways when it comes to mental health.
 My curiosity was see what I could personally offer these gents through my profession and life experience.